-Source: adapted from the British Telecom Annual Report, 1999.
+Source: Adapted from the British Telecom Annual Report, 1999 and 2006.

-company that bothers with translation at all, presumably because there is no commercial need to do so and because it would, therefore, not be obvious which language to choose.
+US or UK company that bothers with translation at all, presumably because there is no commercial need to do so and because it would, therefore, not be obvious which language to choose.

 We include as Table 18.1 an amended version of a glossary of UK and US accounting terms, as presented in the financial statements of British Telecom, which is likely to be helpful.
-In practice, ad hoc translations may use a mixture of terms.
+The items with asterisks were included in 1999 but excluded in 2006 because the 2006 UK report used IFRS terms instead of UK legal terms, which show fewer differences from US terms.